-In order to maximise all students' access to education and where appropriate the academy will seek to avoid excluding students in order that they are able to progress in their learning or make a positive contribution to the academy community.
-There are therefore, three forms of sanction detailed below which seek to avoid exclusion but which are considered by the academy and its governors as on the same level in terms of seriousness as internal or fixed term exclusions.
+In order to maximise all students' access to education, the academy will seek, where appropriate, to avoid suspending students in order that they are able to progress in their learning or make a positive contribution to the academy community.
+There are therefore, other forms of sanction detailed below which seek to avoid suspension but which are considered by the academy and its governors as on the same level in terms of seriousness as internal or fixed term suspensions.